 Depending on how much you borrow you can get a discount on the standard variable rate.
 Your Smartline mortgage broker can negotiate this with the lender.

-Fixed rates protect you against interest rate rises during this time, so they help with budgeting in the first few years of your loan.
+- helps with budgeting in the first few years of your loan.

 Basic home loan